Azure/fta-internalbusinessapps/appmodernization/containers/articles/acs-engine-deploy-k8-iaas.md

    ```
       > Note: You may be asked to authenticate your terminal session again back to Azure when running the deployment.

+    The deployment is fairly quick and you should get a succeeded message when completed.